inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

     .. warning::
         Inside of the container, this folder will be mounted at ``/var/log/inmanta`` as it is the default location where the orchestrator saves its logs.
 This location is configurable in the orchestrator configuration file.
-If you were, for any reason, to change this location, make sure to update any usage of the ``/var/log/inmanta`` folder in the next installation steps.
+If you for any reason would change this location in the mount, make sure to update any usage of the ``/var/log/inmanta`` folder in the next installation steps.

 .. only:: iso